 - The amount of money borrowed to pay for college can limit the ability to obtain loans after completing school.
 The student should borrow as little as possible now to cover school expenses. - Principal is the face value of a loan, the amount upon which interest is charged.
 Interest is the fee charged for the use of borrowed money. - Repayment is set up on a schedule.
 Personal credit ratings will be adversely affected if the repayment schedule is not maintained.
-In cases with a legitimate reason for not repaying according to a schedule (such as unemployment or illness), most lenders and the U.S. Department of Education will make adjustments to the schedule.
-However, the student must notify the servicer immediately. - The payment amount due each month can be lowered by extending payments for a longer period of time.
-However, that means that the total interest paid over time will be greater.
+In cases with a legitimate reason for not repaying according to a schedule (such as unemployment or illness), most lenders and the The U.S. Department of Education will adjust the schedule.
+However, the student must notify the servicer immediately. - The payment amounts due each month can be lowered by extending payments for longer.
+However, that means that the total interest paid overtime will be greater.